discreetlogcontracts/dlcspecs/Messaging.md

 ### The `oracle_keys` Type

 This type contains static oracle information and can be used to import trusted oracles into wallets.
+This information should be saved by DLC nodes.

 #### `oracle_keys`